sisk-http/docs-v2/v1/fundamentals/routing.md

 # Creating routes using paths

-You can define routes using SetRoute methods.
+You can define routes using various `SetRoute` methods.

 ```cs
 mainRouter.SetRoute(RouteMethod.Get, "/hey/<name>", (request) =>